jiantongliu/jiantongliu.github.io/_pages/works.md

 Preprints and Publications
 ------

-* In Preparation
+* Preprint
-  * _Bounds on Simple Hexagonal Lattice and Classification of $11$-stick Knots_ (joint work with Yueheng Bao, Ari Benveniste, Ansel Goh, and Ethan Sherman, supervised by Marion Campisi and Nicholas Cazet), October 2022.
+  * _Bounds in Simple Hexagonal Lattice and Classification of $11$-stick Knots_ (joint work with Yueheng Bao, Ari Benveniste, Ansel Goh, and Ethan Sherman, supervised by Marion Campisi and Nicholas Cazet), October 2022. [[Preprint](https://arxiv.org/abs/2211.00687)]

 * Internal Report
   * _A Compartmental Model for the Dynamics of Gang Embeddedness and Youth Delinquency_ (with Antonia Fabian, Haoyang Lyu, Thien Tran, and Haley Xiaohe Zhang), August 2021.